kkamagui/github_page/source/_posts/who-am-i.md

 title: Who Am I?
 date: 2017-04-27
 ---
 I'm Seunghun Han (a.k.a kkamagui) at National Security Research Institute of South Korea.
 I was an eMMC firmware developer at Samsung.
-Currently, I'm a senior security researcher, a firmware developer, a hypervisor developer, and an operating system developer.
+Currently, I'm a senior security researcher, a hypervisor developer, and an operating system developer.

-I have been doing many kinds of research from security analysis to hypervisor and OS development and publishing books and papers.
+I have been doing various kinds of research from security analysis to hypervisor and OS development.
+I published two books and several papers about them.
 They are listed below.

 ---
 ## [Books](#book)